wp-plugins/webpurifytextreplace/readme.txt

 You can get an API key by goign to: http://www.webpurify.com/

+Please note this plug-in require SimpleXML extension to work properly.

 == Support ==
 Have any problems, questions, or ideas?
 Please contact us at support@webpurify.com